ElusiveMonni/monni_docs/blog/2025-02-10-discord-server-growth/grow-discord-server.md

 ## Social Media influence.

 Social media can be used to advertise your Discord Server.
 You should choose platforms that your audience is most likely to be on.
 Are you a gaming server?
 Youtube shorts and such can be great.
-Or perhaps you focus on fashion and community engagement, instagram may be effective.
+If you’re offering some type of work maybe linked in.

 ## Referral Schemes